justinhainesweb/django-vue/README.md

 3. Then need to build client's SPA:

  - Go to ~project/apps/spa/static/spa and execute `npm install`
- - Also from ~project/apps/spa/static/spa and execute execute `npm run build`
+ - Also from ~project/apps/spa/static/spa and execute `npm run build`
- - Then copy files to static directory `python manage.py collectstatic`
- - Run application `python manage.py runserver 127.0.0.1:9000`
+ - Run application by `python manage.py runserver 127.0.0.1:9000`